terrainagency/ScrollSequence.js/README.md

 - [ ] Add support for media queries
 - [ ] Allow users to set their own scrollTrigger defaults
 - [ ] Allow users to set their own default color for debug
-- [ ] Set defaults for container and panel queries
+- [x] Set defaults for container and panel queries

 # Known issues

 * data-height may violate the separation of concerns as it pertains more to animation than the content itself.
+* trigger container may violate the separation of concerns as it is required for functionality.

 ## License